joonassandell/dotfiles/README.md

 # My dotfiles for macOS

 I maintain this repo as my personal dotfiles, so fork this to your own needs.
-Last tested succesfully w/ macOS High Sierra v10.13.6.
+Last tested succesfully w/ macOS Catalina v10.15.7.

 ## Getting started